Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marque

-The company later produced a 125cc machine and two 50cc Pony mopeds using FBM engines, and the NSU-powered Poker.
+Meteora later produced a 125cc machine, a 50cc Grillo powered machine and two 50cc Pony mopeds using FBM engines, and the NSU-powered Poker.
 A 150cc model arrived in 1957 powered by Minarelli.

-Zanasi retired in 1957 and the company management was then headed by signora Isora Negri for some years.
+Zanasi retired in 1957 and the company management was then headed by signora Isora Negri for some years, with the company name changed to Zanasi Angelo di Negri Isora.
 The company changed hands again in 1967 and moved to Riale di Zola Predosa, building Franco Morini-powered machines including the Arrow, the Mini Sebring and the Minimet.
+Other models in this period were types 47 Turismo 3M, Meeting, 4M Turbo, and Cross 4M; types 49 Molleggiato Gyromat, Minimet, Indipendent, Gim Cross, and Cross 5 M.

 2. Use of the Meteora name may have ceased in 1985